Elven Banner

 Elven Banner is an adventure for fantasy role-playing games published by Mayfair Games in 1985.

-Contents
+Plot summary

-Elven Banner a scenario for character levels 2-4 involving a trip in time to retrieve the lost Elven Banner.
-It draws on information in the Elves supplement.
+Elven Banner is an adventure for player character levels 2-4 who will travel in time to find the missing Elven Banner.
+It makes use of information found in the Elves supplement.

 Publication history

 Elven Banner was written by Laurel Nicholson, with a cover by Dawn Wilson, and was published by Mayfair Games in 1985 as a 32-page book with a removable cardstock map screen.